 But preparing for retirement doesn’t stop at saving.
-There are a lot of moving parts that will factor into how you plan for your post-working years, and it’s easy to overlook them—just ask these personal finance pros, who share some of the biggest mistakes they’ve seen people make when it comes to planning for retirement.
+There are a lot of moving parts that will factor into how you plan, and it’s easy to overlook them.
+Just ask these personal finance pros, who share some of the biggest mistakes they’ve seen people make.

 Keeping Your Head in the Sand